caolinfeng/GraphSkeleton/README.md

 # Graph-Skeleton

-This repository is for "Graph-Skeleton: Less than 2% Nodes are Sufficient to Represent Billion-Scale Graph accepted by **WWW2024**.
+This repository is for "Graph-Skeleton: ～1% Nodes are Sufficient to Represent Billion-Scale Graph accepted by **WWW2024**.

 ## Overview